Shameemah/itmd-362-pp/pp-07/readme.md

 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline One (URL):
+* HCI Guidline One (URL): https://developer.apple.com/ios/human-interface-guidelines/interaction/data-entry/
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: In the sketch, there are hints present in the input fields to help communication purposes.
+	Also, the login button appears to enable advancement only when the required information has been entered.

 * HCI Guidline Two (URL):
 * How you implemented it in your sketch:

 * HCI Guidline Three (URL):
 * How you implemented it in your sketch: